Edgenius/PlatoDocSite/content/custom-domain/_index.md

 Our CNAME value is always in `your-subdomain.dns.platoforms.com` format, i.e., suffix with `.dns.platoforms.com`.
 This means you even can setup CNAME before our custom domain setting.

+### FAQ

+**My website is www.foo.com.
+So is my CNAME www.dns.platoforms.com?**

+Generally, it is NO. CNAME you can use for PlatoForms must bre a subdomain that is not occupied. `www` is already pointing to your website, so please choose another one, say 'myforms' or 'forms' etc. Except you want to use our form as your website home page.